La Roche-Posay Pure Vitamin C10 Serum Review 2026

 Sensitive skin and Vitamin C have always been adversaries.
 La Roche-Posay decided to broker peace.
 The Pure Vitamin C10 Serum pairs a clinically effective Vitamin C concentration with neurosensine, a calming peptide that tells your skin to stop overreacting.
 Bold idea.
 Does it work?

 The thinking person's Vitamin C. La Roche-Posay built this for skin that wants brightening but rebels against harsh actives.
-The neurosensine technology genuinely sets it apart from every other Vitamin C at this price — your skin gets brighter without the sting.
+The neurosensine technology clearly sets it apart from every other Vitamin C at this price — your skin gets brighter without the sting.

 Built for Skin That Fights Back